MaxTheWhale/firefox-extensions-ecosystem/README.md

 ## Testing
 There is an extension in the test folder.
-It can be loaded in Firefox, and when it is clicked it will open Jasmine test suite, which will run through a series of tests for each cloud provider.
+It can be loaded in Firefox, and when it is clicked it will open a Jasmine test suite, which will run through a series of tests for each cloud provider.